 AT-RISK GROUP - A group of people with common characteristics that make them more likely to encounter an exposure or develop a specific disease.

-BIAS - The result of a systematic error in the conduct or design of a study which leads to conclusions different from the truth.
+BIAS - The result of a systematic error in the design of a study which leads to conclusions different from the truth.
+For example, if birth defect data were collected and one field on the form was always skipped--like the mother's ethnicity--that would result in a systematic error or bias in the dataset.

 BIRTH COUNT - Number of live births for a specified period of time and specific geographic area.

-BIRTH RATE - Number of live births per 1,000 people.
-See fertility rate.
+BIRTH RATE - Number of live births per 1,000 people, also known as fertility rate.

 BIRTHWEIGHT - An infant's weight at or shortly after birth.